 Human Services (Concentration in Substance Abuse and Addiction)

 Are you someone with a lot of compassion for your fellow man?
 Are you seeking a meaningful career where you can help motivate people to change their lives?
-Then a bachelor’s degree in Human Services with a concentration is Substance Abuse is the perfect fit!
+Then a bachelor’s degree in Human Services with a concentration is Substance Abuse would be a great program to look into!

 Substance abuse counselors are mental health professionals who have been trained to assist those individuals struggling with addiction and substance abuse.
 In addition to offering guidance and support to their clients, they also work with the families to provide tools to navigate the recovery process.